 - Dr. W.J.
 Dondorp, Ethicist, Maastricht University Medical Centre, Maastricht

-- Dr. mr. Y. Drewes, Physician, Lecturer Health Law, Leids Universitair Medisch Centrum, Leiden
+- Dr. mr. Y. Drewes, Physician, Coordinator Master Vitality and Ageing, Leids Universitair Medisch Centrum, Leiden

 - Dr. C.H. van Gils, Epidemiologist, University Medical Center Utrecht